muratk5n/thirdwave/en/README.md

 ---

-"At right-wing CPAC forum, Trump shows why he'll be tough to topple..
+Reuters: "At right-wing CPAC forum, Trump shows why he'll be tough to topple..
 Reminders of former U.S. President Donald Trump’s towering influence over the Republican Party were everywhere at the annual Conservative Political Action Conference this weekend near Washington.